-Required Course s

-ED 500 Foundations of Adult Education
+1 .

+ED 504 Learning as a Competitive Advantage3 cr.

-ED 512 Human Capacity Building3 cr.
+ED 512 Human Capacity Building

 ED 516 Introduction to Graduate Research

-ED 538 Integrating Adult Development and Learning

-ED 540 Emerging Technologies and Facilitation Strategies 3 cr.
+ED 540 Emerging Technologies and Facilitation Strategies

 ED 542 Program Planning for Adults

-ED 559 Research and Resource Development

 ED 563 Managing Change and Innovation

-ED 570 Critical Teaching for Social Change3 cr.
+ED 565 Team Learning and Innovation

+ED 566 Organizational Learning

+ED 572 Developing Critical Thinking & Transformative Learning

-ED 631 Action Practicum
+ED 631 Capstone

+Total

-- All advanced candidates must successfully complete the required 30 credit hours with a 3.0 grade point average, with no more than 2 "C's" and no grade lower than a "C." See Academic Policies under the Academic Standards section of this catalog for more information. - An Application for Diploma is required before a completion statement is posted to the transcript.
-The Application for Diploma is available in MyPark/ Student Academic Information (under the Student Tab).
-Advanced candidates must return the completed form with the appropriate fee.
+- All advanced candidates must successfully complete the required 30 credit hours with a 3.0 grade point average, with no more than 2 "C's" and no grade lower than a "C." See Academic Policies under the Academic Standards section of this catalog for more information. - An application for graduation is required before a completion statement is posted to the transcript.
+The application for graduation is available in MyPark/student academic information (under the student tab).
+Candidates must return the completed form with the appropriate fee.
 See the Graduation Requirements section in this catalog for more information.

-B. Educational Leadership with Principal Certification
+B. Educational Leadership with Principal Certification Purpose